 - Mental Hygiene.
 The FY 2023 Enacted Budget included an investment to enable OPWDD to expand Child and Adolescent Needs and Strengths (CANs) assessments to a larger proportion of the eligible population to improve service delivery and increases to update and improve critical IT systems.
 Additional funding is included in the FY 2023 Enacted Budget for essential health and safety roles in nursing, direct care, and facility operations at mental hygiene facilities; for prevention, treatment, and recovery efforts to reduce the opioid epidemic's toll; and to enhance OASAS staffing to administer program expansions and modernize funding methodologies.
-The Updated Financial Plan also includes funding to extend the pilot program to employees at mental hygiene facilities with critical titles in nursing, direct care, and facility operations with up to two and a half times overtime through August 2022; and increase the hiring rate and geographic pay differentials for certain direct care titles to help ameliorate ongoing recruitment and retention issues. - State Police.
+The Updated Financial Plan also includes funding to extend the pilot program to employees at mental hygiene facilities with critical titles in nursing, direct care, and facility operations with up to two and one-half times overtime through November 2022; and increase the hiring rate and geographic pay differentials for certain direct care titles to help recruitment and retention. - State Police.
 Since the FY 2023 Enacted Budget, the Governor signed legislation intended to strengthen gun safety, address gun violence, and bolster restrictions on concealed carry weapons.
 Implementation is estimated to add \$25 million in new costs in FY 2023, and comparable amounts in the outyears.
 Costs include implementation of new licensing requirements and requiring gun dealer inspections. - Corrections and Community Supervision.
 On November 8, 2021, DOCCS announced the closure of six facilities which is expected to produce savings of \$142 million annually.
-In addition, the Updated Financial Plan adjusts the Geographic Pay Differential to help recruit and retain medical staff who are employed at DOCCS.
+In addition, funding is included for a geographic pay differential to help recruit and retain DOCCS medical staff.

 - DOH.
-The overall decline in projected spending from FY 2022 to FY 2023 reflects a reduction in pandemic related costs associated with the administration and staffing of vaccine and testing sites, including targeted pop-up sites, laboratory equipment, and call center staffing.
-These costs were incurred in FY 2022 creating higher than normal disbursements that will not carry into FY 2023.
-Additionally, retroactive payments of collective bargaining agreements temporarily inflated spending in FY 2022.
-Costs related to these agreements will normalize in the out years. - IT Services.
-Spending growth in FY 2024 and beyond reflects investments in additional staff and security tools to continue to protect the State's technology infrastructure, online services to meet higher demand resulting from the pandemic and restoring staffing to prepandemic levels. - Children and Family Services.
+The overall decline in projected spending from FY 2022 reflects a reduction in pandemicrelated costs associated with the administration and staffing of vaccine and testing sites, including targeted pop-up sites, laboratory equipment, and call center staffing.
+A substantial amount of spending incurred in FY 2022 was one-time. - IT Services.
+Spending growth in FY 2024 and beyond reflects investments in additional staff and security tools to continue to protect the State's technology infrastructure, online services to meet higher demand resulting from the pandemic and restoring staffing to pre-pandemic levels. - Children and Family Services.
 Higher spending in FY 2023 is due to the shift of operating costs to local assistance in FY 2022 and anticipated youth participation in the Raise the Age program. - State University.
-Spending for SUNY has been revised upward to reflect fully reimbursing colleges for the cost of "TAP Gap" tuition credits at SUNY State Operated campuses, new funding to hire full-time faculty, an increase for higher education opportunity programs, establishing child care centers on SUNY campuses, and funding for non-recurring strategic investments to improve academic programs, increase enrollment, enhance student support services, and modernize operations. - Judiciary.
-Growth is mainly driven by planned increases in staff hiring and contract spending.

-All Other Agencies.
-The FY 2023 Enacted Budget included General Fund support for security at NYC's bridges, tunnels and transportation hubs, which was previously funded with capital funds.
+Spending for SUNY has been revised upward to reflect fully reimbursing colleges for the cost of "TAP Gap" tuition credits at SUNY State-Operated campuses, new funding to hire full-time faculty, an increase for higher education opportunity programs, establishing child care centers on SUNY campuses, and funding for non-recurring strategic investments to improve academic programs, increase enrollment, enhance student support services, and modernize operations. - Healthcare/Direct Care Worker Bonus.
+FY 2023 spending includes an estimated \$148 million to provide bonuses for certain State healthcare and direct care workers earning less than \$125,000. - Judiciary.
+Growth is mainly driven by planned increases in staff hiring and contract spending. - All Other Agencies.
+Other spending changes include support for security at New York City's bridges, tunnels and transportation hubs, which was previously funded with capital funds.
 In addition, the State will contribute \$50 million in FY 2023 to a public-private Equity Fund to support social equity applicants as they plan for and build out retail cannabis dispensaries.